flux-abyss/orthos-packager/README.md

 # Orthos Packager

-Orthos Packager is a deterministic Debian packaging pipeline for building `.deb` packages from source repositories with minimal assumptions.
+Orthos Packager is a deterministic Debian packaging pipeline for building .deb packages from source repositories.

-It is designed to take a project (currently Meson-based), analyze it, stage an install tree, and generate a working Debian package layout automatically.
+It analyzes a project (currently Meson-based), stages an install tree, and generates a Debian package layout with a focus on transparency, reproducibility, and minimal manual setup.

 ---